Terms of Service

 The short version

 These terms are a legal contract between you and Fluxer Platform AB.
-We've tried to make them as fair and readable as we can.
-Here's a summary of the key points.
+We have written them to be clear, fair, and specific.

-This summary is here for convenience.
+This summary is for convenience.
 The full terms below govern your use of Fluxer.

 Definitions

-Throughout these terms, the following words have specific meanings.
+Throughout these terms, these words have specific meanings.

 "Services" means the Fluxer applications (web, mobile, desktop), HTTP and WebSocket APIs, related websites and domains, and any other products, software, features, or services provided by Fluxer.